Rasuwa District: Geography and climate

 Its territory has elevations ranging from 614 to 7227 m from mean sea Level.
 Forests cover 31.43% of the land while 16.63% is always snow-covered.
-Steeply varying territory and plenty of natural blessings make Rasuwa a well-known tourist destination in Nepal.
-Sightseeing places including Gosaikunda Lake, Langtang valley plus one of the hot springs in Nepal (locally called Tatopani) are located in the district.
+The steeply varying territory and scenery make Rasuwa a well-known tourist destination in Nepal.
+Sightseeing places include Gosaikunda Lake, Langtang valley and hot springs(locally called Tatopani).

 Demographics

 At the time of the 2021 Nepal census, Rasuwa District had a population of 46,689.
 8.50% of the population is under 5 years of age.
 It has a literacy rate of 69.60% and a sex ratio of 943 females per 1000 males.
 The entire population lives in rural areas.

 Ethnicity wise: Hill Janjatis were the largest group, making up 78% of the population.
 Tamangs were the largest Hill Janjati group, making up 69% of the population, with smaller populations of Ghale and Gurung.
 Khas are the second largest group, making up 19% of the population.

 At the time of the 2021 census, 67.54% of the population spoke Tamang, 24.49% Nepali, 3.80% Ghale and 1.72% Tibetan as their first language.
 In 2011, 26.5% of the population spoke Nepali as their first language.